 The Light Anthology Vineyard is our 9 acre, organically farmed vineyard that Scott farms meticulously – practicing regenerative farming.

 Next to the vineyard we have an additional 8 acres of woods and meadow.
 We are working to restore the land and, with the help of friends, have planted hundreds of native plants, grasses and flowers in an effort to cultivate a healthy, holistic system that will ultimately produce the best wine possible.
 Scott’s most important task is restoring the soil health in the vineyard.
 He is doing this through incorporating the following practices, among others: encouraging diversity in the vineyard floor; seeding diverse cover crops; thoughtful composting; spraying compost teas; use of fish hydrolyse to encourage beneficial fungi and by spraying cinnamon oil rather than sulfur whenever possible.
 He doesn’t use synthetic chemicals and he doesn’t spray copper.
 Additionally, he has hung Barn Owl and Raptor boxes to help with rodent pests.
 We do not till nor irrigate and hope to incorporate livestock into vineyard care soon.

 The soils from the extinct shield volcano of Underwood Mountain are made up of well-draining volcanic loess and loam.
 These soils are unique to Pacific Northwest wine regions.
-They can be as deep as 80 feet and retain moisture well, allowing us to dry farm at Arboreal.
+They can be as deep as 80 feet and retain moisture well, allowing us to dry farm at our Vineyard.
 The vines have deep roots that extend up to 30 feet deep in the nearly rock-free soil.